dmcgits/dmcgits.github.io/mds/GPR103/week3_notes.md

 towers[0].build();
 ```

-Here's how it looks in the TargetMaster class I've provided in the Unity demo scene.
+Here's how it looks in the TowerMaster class I've provided in the Unity demo scene.
 This uses a public list to hold the Towers, and we fill it using the Inspector.

 ```cs
 // Usual Unity includes go here